neilernst/docker_bda/README.md

 Password above is set to `foo`, and then point your browser to <http://localhost:8787> and use `rstudio` as your username.

+***

 Note to self: If you want to adapt this repository for publishing a replication package:

 1. Clone the repository.
 2. Create a new branch with an appropriate name, `git checkout -b affective_states`.
 3. Make changes in that branch's `scripts/install_repl.sh`, and commit the changes.
+4. Push branch `git push -u origin affective_states`.
-4. In the original repo, e.g., `torkar/affective_states`,
+5. In the original repo, e.g., `torkar/affective_states`,
     1. `git submodule add -b affective_states https://github.com/torkar/docker_bda.git`, to add a submodule.
     2. `git submodule update --init`, to initialize the submodule and fetch the code.
     3. `ln -s docker_bda/Docker Docker`, to create a link `Docker` in `/` pointing to the `Docker` file in `docker_bda`.
     4. `ln -s docker_bda/scripts scripts`, to create a link `scripts`, which points to the directory `docker_bda/scripts`.

-With the last two steps <http://hub.docker.com> will find the `Docker` file and `scripts/` directory in the root directory and, thus, should be able to push it through its autoamted builds system.
+With the last two steps <http://hub.docker.com> will find the `Docker` file and `scripts/` directory in the root directory and, thus, should be able to push it through its automated builds system.

 ***

-This Docker file can be used to build a Docker image containing Stan <http://mc-stan.org> with some accompanying packages.

 The image makes use of the excellent `rocker/rstudio` image as a base.
 Then we use `install_stan.sh` to install some packages in Ubuntu, i.e., `apt-utils` and `libnode-dev`.
 Then we install `rstan` and other packages.